His Mom always said: Mathias, you will do great and terrible things. She was half-right.

 Mathias bet he could achieve the same popularity with girls as his sister Perse had with boys, if only he would wear better clothes than a swag-shirt and stopped making morbid jokes about cannibalism now and again.
 Half the school was convinced he was a budding psychopath, the other half a creep.

-“Yes, I do feed on your misery,” Mathias replied jokingly, “It feels sweet when salted with crushing despair.”
+“Yes, I do feed on your misery,” Mathias replied jokingly, “It tastes sweet when salted with crushing despair.”

 “I knew it!”
 Perse complained.
 Perse also had the long blond hair of her mother, but dyed it red — which went well with her green eyes and black clothes.
 From what her twin had told Mathias, she turned goth very hard at fourteen, and started playing drums for the school’s rock band in her spare time; she also turned vegetarian a month ago, and Mathias never understood why.